easy_expression_eval v1.1.0

 CLI Usage

-The library includes a CLI tool for quick evaluations and range calculations.
+The library includes a powerful CLI tool (eeval) for quick evaluations, range calculations, and interactive sessions.

 Parameters: